 In general, two broad categories could warrant an appeal:

 - Special or unusual circumstances

-Your clients can appeal for more aid if they received better offers from other schools or if they have exceptionally high test scores.
+You can appeal for more aid if you received better offers from other schools or if your student has exceptionally high test scores.
 Most appeal letters, however, fall under the second category, especially as families continue to come out of the COVID-19 pandemic.

 Special circumstances include job loss, salary reduction/loss of income, death of a parent, unreimbursed medical expenses, divorce/separation of student’s parents, serious illness, natural disaster, and more.

-Your client can submit an appeal at any time.
-There is no particular due date, but it’s often best to start the process as soon as they experience a change in circumstances.
-If, for example, your client was furloughed in February, help them start the process as soon as they receive the formal letter or notice.
+You can submit an appeal at any time.
+There is no particular due date, but it’s often best to start the process as soon as you experience a change in circumstances.
+If, for example, you were furloughed in earlier this year, start the process as soon as you receive the formal letter or notice.

-It doesn’t matter if it’s the middle of a semester or if school is out of session—the earlier your client files, the better.
+It doesn’t matter if it’s the middle of a semester or if school is out of session—the earlier you file, the better.

 How do you submit an appeal?

 Each university has its own appeals process, making it critical to follow the specific system.
 You will almost always be writing a letter of appeal, but some schools require additional information or forms.
-Contact the school’s financial aid office to discover whom to contact about the appeal, how to get in touch with them, and the requirements your client must meet.
+Contact the school’s financial aid office to discover whom to contact about the appeal, how to get in touch with them, and the requirements you must meet.